-Table 3: Data Fields in the Web Log
+Data Fields in the Web Log

-Data Field Description Default Header Fields Will include the item that blocked (or coached) the transaction, if the Header Fields engine was involved.
+Data Field Description Default Extension Will include the item that blocked (or coached) the transaction, if File Extension engine was involved.
+File Name Displays the File Name if the URL includes file name.
+Header Fields Will include the item that blocked (or coached) the transaction, if the Header Fields engine was involved.
 IM/P2P Protocol Refers to the Instant Messaging (IM) and Peer-to-Peer File Sharing (P2P) protocols.
 Master Rule Name Name of the Master rule that was used for scanning the transaction.
 Identification Status (Usually displays Succeeded .)
 Upstream Proxy Status (Usually displays Succeeded .)
-Protocol HTTP/FTP/HTTPS 1, 2, 3 ICAP Policy Name Name of the ICAP policy that was used for scanning the transaction ICAP Forward Rule Name Name of the ICAP Forward rule that was used for scanning the transaction ICAP Rule status (Usually displays Succeeded .)
-ICAP Service Which ICAP Service handled this transaction.
+Protocol HTTP/FTP/HTTPS 1, 2, 3 ICAP Policy Name Name of the ICAP REQMOD or RESPMOD policy that was used for scanning the transaction ICAP Rule Name Name of the ICAP REQMOD or RESPMOD rule that was used for scanning the transaction ICAP Rule Status REQMOD or RESPMOD: (Usually displays Succeeded .)
+ICAP Service Which ICAP REQMOD or RESPMOD Service handled this transaction.
 ICAP Block Reason Reason the ICAP Service blocked the transaction.